A black and white photo of a woman measuring their waistline with the article - Dieting To Misery: Being Overweight - across the top of the photo

 Dieting required so much effort

-Dieting required so much effort.
+Dieting requires so much effort.
 Trying to cut out carbs when everything had carbs in it was the stuff of nightmares.
 When I went out with my partner for dinner, it was easier to make that a cheat day because otherwise there was nothing I could eat.

 It was all-consuming, worrying about how many carbs and calories I was going to eat.
 Looking at a food menu at a café, bar, or restaurant was filled with thoughts about how many calories or carbs each dish had.
 I was even thinking about how many calories and carbs were in the drinks I was ordering as well.
 It was so tiring thinking about this every single time we went out to eat.
 Sucked the fun out of the experience.

-It was no picnic checking every label when going food shopping either.
+It was no picnic checking every label when going food shopping, either.
 It left me with very few food choices when I went food shopping.

 Eventually, I found a few new items I liked that met my dieting requirements.
 But I soon grew tired of eating that food because that’s all I was eating.
 I lost interest in it, and there was nothing left that could fill that gap, even if I had lost some weight.